 A provision will be recognized as soon as a reliable assessment of this obligation will be made.
-Variations of this passive evaluation will be record as per IFRIC 1's meanings.
+Variations of this passive evaluation will be record in accordance with IFRIC 1.

 3-15 Employee benefits

 Benefit pension plan:

 The company has a benefit pension plan which is qualified as a defined-benefit pension plan.
 Note that there is no separately administered fund financing whole or part of the pension plan.